anna-podhajska/SalesForce-DocumentationHelper/README.md

 # Sales Force helper component

 - component to support creating documentation for Sales Force objects
-- displays onject information, fields and picklist values in the form of table
+- displays object information, fields and picklist values in the form of table
+- utilizes SF api and metadata

 ## Install / Running